We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you want to get the full benefits of the entourage effect and don’t mind consuming some THC, opt for a full-spectrum CBD product.

 Just be aware that a large enough dose of a potent enough CBD product means greater exposure to THC.
-Euphoric effects are possible, but unlikely.
+Euphoric effects are possible but unlikely.

 Check the COA

 A current and comprehensive COA is a sign that a product is third-party tested by an outside laboratory.
-COAs are often found via a QR code directly on the product label or on the product website.
+COAs are often found via a QR code directly on the product label or the product website.

 At a minimum, make sure to check the cannabinoid potency and see if the amount of CBD and THC advertised matches what the lab found.
 Also check whether the product passes tests for contaminants, including pesticides, heavy metals, and mold.